VRConservation/fbabook/chapters/program.md

 - [ProPack I: Project Design Guidance for Project and Program Managers](http://gg.gg/1agk6l), developed by Catholic Relief Services {cite}`propack` is a useful resource.
 - Business planning can be different from organizational planning and typically focuses on developing a strategic business plan and pitch deck.
 See the [Forest Business Alliance](https://www.forestbusinessalliance.org/) templates page for a business plan template.
 - [Miradi](https://www.miradishare.org/ux/home) is designed to help project proponents move through and plan the various stages of a program and projects and is widely adaptable.
-- [ArcGIS StoryMaps](http://gg.gg/1ahzng) useful to complement their assessment, theory of change, and planning efforts.
+- [ArcGIS StoryMaps](http://gg.gg/1ahzng) is useful for communication purposes.
 FBA prepared a storymap about [Spatial Business Planning](https://storymaps.arcgis.com/stories/647313bcdb3e4d6c82e4733eee7ab693) as an example of how this powerful tool can be used with geospatial analyses for program or business planning efforts.
+However, it is not open source and can be difficult for some to access.
+For this reason, we have often switched to Jupyter Books for storymapping articles.
 - Geospatial analysis tools such as QGIS, Geemap, Leafmap, Google Earth Engine, R, and geospatial Python libraries are critical for planning forest conservation and businesses using spatial data and analysis.
 Looking for ways to integrate program design to guide geospatial analysis and the analysis to ratify or measure components created in the program design is a beneficial way to incorporate spatial data into planning.

 [^1]: Please contact us to access the templates: forestbusinessalliance@gmail.com.